“Something cannot emerge from nothing”

 Focus on the problem

 What exactly are some of the most pressing issues of your organization?
-Use those issues as fodder for emergence, whether it is soliciting ideas and solutions from team members, customers, partners or industry experts.
+Use those issues as fodder for emergence, whether it is soliciting ideas and solutions from team members, customers, partners, or industry experts.

 Cast a broad net

 There is a bit of marketing that you need to do with emergence.
-While some people will trickle in their ideas, you want to activate people, get them energized about participating.
+While some people will trickle in their ideas, you want to activate people, and get them energized about participating.
 Contests, prizes, recognition, and incentives are great tools to energize participants.
 Furthermore, actively seeking out the right participants, and generating PR around the contest or challenge helps attract participants.

 Collect and prioritize ideas